pnayak1501/MeraBharat-First-web-dev-project/README.md

 # Install

 Just download the project and its up running in no time.
-No installs!
+No installs required!